 Lab analysis is a crucial way to control our processes and ensure that we meet regulatory requirements.
 Pine Bend’s onsite lab operates around the clock and processes approximately 35,000 tests each month.

 Pipelines deliver the vast majority of gasoline and diesel fuel to terminals, where the product is then loaded on trucks and delivered to retail gas stations.
-Other products distributed include sulfur, asphalt, petroleum coke, propane, butane, and aviation gasoline.
+Other products distributed include sulfur, asphalt, petroleum coke, propane, butane, and jet fuel.

 For more information, read our Oil and Natural Gas Processing Overview.